leandrorodrigues00/ignite-shop/README.md

  As per [STRIPE](https://stripe.com/docs/testing) documentation, to simulate a purchase, you can use the number: 4242424242424242 for the card, any future date, and any CVC/e-mail/name.

- Built during [Rocketseat](https://rocketseat.com.br/) ReactJS course, where I was able to deepen my knowledge of this front-end library

 [click here, see closer](https://ignite-shop-cs.vercel.app/) 😉

 ## 🔖 Layout